-In January 2017, the GASB issued Statement No. 84, Fiduciary Activities.
-The objective of this Statement is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
-This Statement establishes criteria for identifying fiduciary activities of all state and local governments.
-Statement No. 84 is effective for the System's 2019 fiscal year, implementation of which is currently being evaluated.
+In June 2017, the GASB issued Statement No. 87, Leases.
+The objective of this Statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
+This Statement increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases.
+Statement No. 87 is effective for the System's 2022 fiscal year, implementation of which is currently being evaluated.